iamyounix/msimagb460_tomahawk/guide and samples/combinekext/combinekext.md

 Table of contents

 - [USBMap][USBMap TOC]
-- [Adding XHCIUnsupport to USBMap.kext][Adding XHCU-Unsupported TOC]
+- [Intergrate XHCI-Unsupported Info to USBMap.kext][Intergrate XHCI-Unsupported Info to USBMap.kext TOC]

 Certain kext is possible to combine.
 However, only certain kext which is related able to do so.
 In this case, we will combine codeless kext.
 Below is the possible kext: